78 Austin Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Matthew McConaughey

-33. A 3,000 mile race track and facility in Austin that has hosted the U.S. Grand Prix is the “Circuit Of The ______.”
-Fill in the one word blank, which implies that residents of Austin, as well as residents of Panama City and Sao Paolo can also use it.
+40. A 3,000-mile race track and facility in Austin that has hosted the U.S. Grand Prix is the “Circuit Of The” what?
+The word implies that residents of Austin, as well as residents of Panama City and São Paulo, can also use it.

-34. What Lake on the Colorado River in Austin, TX, is a river-like reservoir?
-It shares its name with the two word nickname of President Johnson’s first lady, who serve from 1963 to 1969.
+41. What Lake on the Colorado River in Austin is a river-like reservoir?
+It shares its name with the two-word nickname of President Johnson’s First Lady, who served from 1963 to 1969.

 Answer: Lady Bird Lake